 As the University became a five-campus system in the early 1990s, the Donahue Institute began doing special projects for the President's Office.
 The work of the Institute expanded to include University outreach and economic development and analysis.

 Dr. Eve retired in July, 1998.
 At that time, Dr. J. Lynn Griesemer became the Executive Director and John Klenakis became Deputy Director.
+John Klenakis retired in January 2012 and Dr. Eric Heller became Deputy Director.
 The Institute now has $13 million in annual revenues.

 The continued growth and dynamic service of the Donahue Institute are a testament to the dedication and vision of its founder.